rajarajan15/MusePlay/README.md

 ## Features

-### 1. Play & Pause Functionality
-- Users can play and pause audio tracks using the controls.
-- The currently playing track is visually highlighted.

-### 2. Next & Previous Track Navigation
-- Users can switch between tracks using the next and previous buttons.
-- Seamless track transition without delay.

-### 3. Volume Control
+### 1. Volume Control - Key Functionality
 - Adjust the audio volume using a slider.
 - Mute/unmute functionality available.
 - Music fade in functionality when resumed from the middle portion.
 - Reduce and gradually increase the volume when played from the middle.
 - Fade in applied when volume is above 50.

+### 2. Next & Previous Track Navigation
+- Users can switch between tracks using the next and previous buttons.
+- Seamless track transition without delay.

+### 3. Play & Pause Functionality
+- Users can play and pause audio tracks using the controls.
+- The currently playing track is visually highlighted.

 ### 4. Responsive Design
 - Fully optimized for desktops, tablets, and mobile devices.